Olivier-Boudeville/Ceylan-Seaplus/doc/seaplus.rst

 However tempting it may be to integrate tightly C/C++ code to the Erlang VM (typically through a `NIF <http://erlang.org/doc/tutorial/nif.html>`_), one may prefer trading maximum performances for safety, and run that C/C++ code (which is often at last partly foreign, hence possibly unreliable) into a separate, isolated (operating system) process.

-Then the integrated code will not be able to crash the Erlang application, and for example any memory leak it would induce would only affect its own process (that, moreover, depending on the use case, may be safely restarted) - not the application one.
+Then the integrated code will not be able to crash the Erlang application, and for example any memory leak it would induce would only affect its own OS process (that, moreover, depending on the use case, may be safely restarted) - not the application one.

 Indeed, taking into account the Erlang `Interoperability Tutorial <http://erlang.org/doc/tutorial/users_guide.html>`_, the following approaches are the most commonly considered ones when having to make C/C++ code available from Erlang: